octo-technology/OpenTezos/docs/michelson/tutorial.md

 The Michelson language provides also instructions to cast an integer into a natural integer with the `ABS` instruction.
 Respectively the `INT` instruction casts a natural integer into an integer.

-The `ABS` instruction consumes an integer on top of the stack and pushes back the absolut value of this integer as a _nat_ value.
+The `ABS` instruction consumes an integer on top of the stack and pushes back the absolute value of this integer as a _nat_ value.

 ![](../../static/img/michelson/michelson_instruction_abs_example.svg)
 <small className="figure">FIGURE 19: Illustration of the `ABS` instruction</small>

 The following smart contract illustrates the `ABS` usage.
-It receives an integer as input parameter and computes the absolut value and adds it to the storage.
+It receives an integer as input parameter and computes the absolute value and adds it to the storage.

 ```
 parameter int;